-Research for a new work of fiction commissioned for publication in the new year to accompany forthcoming exhibitions by the artists Jane and Louise Wilson took me back to Leeds in September.
+Research for a new work of fiction* commissioned for publication in 2012 to accompany forthcoming exhibitions by the artists Jane and Louise Wilson took me back to Leeds in September.
 I lived there for a couple of years in the mid-1980s, so it was good to have an excuse to visit now, even for a day.
 The nature of the research in question was consulting the archives of Leeds Other Paper, or LOP for short, an independent journal that was published in the city (first monthly, then fortnightly and finally weekly), by an evolving collective that itself took several forms, from 1974 until — after a final name-change — it closed down in 1994.

 Former ‘Lopper’ Tony Harcup’s short but fascinating and comprehensive book, A Northern Star: Leeds Other Paper and the Alternative Press 1974-1994, quotes an introductory editorial from the first issue: